Hello! We are so happy to see you on our website!! Sadly, this website is not being updated anymore.

 The Alpha Omega Epsilon, Beta Xi Chapter at Washington University in St. Louis, website has been moved to: www.aoeatwashu.org

 Welcome to the official website for the Beta Xi Chapter of Alpha Omega Epsilon at Washington University in St. Louis.
-My name is Chelsea Branson, and I am honored to serve Beta Xi as President this year.
-Alpha Omega Epsilon Sorority was founded in 1983 as an international organization for women studying engineering and the technical sciences, and the Beta Xi Chapter was established at Washington University on April 19, 2014.
-As a group, we work to develop strong female leaders who will continue to pursue their passions in engineering and technical sciences despite any barriers that may be in place.
+Alpha Omega Epsilon is a social and professional sorority for women in engineering and technical sciences dedicated to promoting friendship, leadership, and professionalism.
+Our Chapter was established here at Washington University on April 19, 2014, and ever since we have worked together to support each other and develop strong female leaders in the STEM fields.

 In friendship, leadership, and professionalism,

 President of the Beta Xi Chapter at Washington University in St. Louis